dnv-opensource/dictIO/docs/source/fileFormat.sDict.md

 ## Description

-The default dictionary file format used by dictIO shares, by intention, some commonalities with the [OpenFOAM](https://www.openfoam.com/documentation/guides/latest/doc/openfoam-guide-input-types.html) file format, but is kept simpler and more tolerant to different flavours of string formatting.
+The native file format used by dictIO shares, by intention, some commonalities with the [OpenFOAM](https://www.openfoam.com/documentation/guides/latest/doc/openfoam-guide-input-types.html) file format, but is kept simpler and more tolerant to different flavours of string formatting.

 ## Structure